Supporting someone who is approaching the end of their life

 Talking to someone can help you share your worries and fears and make you feel less alone.
 For example, you could talk to a family member or a close friend.

 Some people find it helpful talking to a counsellor who specialises in supporting families and friends of people approaching the end of their life.
 Ask your GP or your loved one’s doctor or nurse if they can refer you to a counsellor.
+You can also visit NHS mental health services to see what other support is available.
 You could also see a private counsellor – to find out more, contact the British Association for Counselling & Psychotherapy.

-You can also speak to our Specialist Nurses.
+You can speak to our Specialist Nurses.
 They’ll listen to your worries and questions in confidence.
 They can also give you information about other services that may be useful.
+You may also find our information on looking after your mental and emotional wellbeing on our Wellbeing Hub helpful.

 Taking time for myself